diracdeltas/spleeter4max/README.md

 once downloaded:

 1. run the Docker application.
-2. in `Preferences > Advanced`, set Memory to the maximum possible value or at least 16GB.
+2. in `Preferences > Advanced`, set Memory to the maximum possible value or at least 16GB, sometimes 32GB.
-3. on Windows, you will need to select the drives that you will load samples from in `Settings > Shared Drives`.
+3. on Windows, you will need to select the drives that you will load samples from in `Settings > Shared Drives`. on Mac, you may need to do this in `Settings > Resources > File Sharing` if you are loading samples from outside your home directory.

 ## running